jumpnow/jumpnowtek-site/_posts/2014-11-09-FreeBSD-Duovero-serial-ports.md

 tags: [freebsd, gumstix, duovero, serial, uart]
 ---

-With my previous *uart* definitions in [duovero.dts][duovero-dts] I was seeing the following identification for the uarts
+With my previous *uart* definitions in *duovero.dts* I was seeing the following identification for the uarts

     root@duovero:~ # dmesg | grep uart
     uart0: <16750 or compatible> mem 0x48020000-0x480203ff irq 106 on simplebus0